sunpy/sunpy/doc/source/sunpy/guide/tour.rst

 Welcome to the SunPy tutorial!
 This brief tutorial will walk you through some of the functionality currently offered by SunPy.
 Start by reading this tutorial and trying out some of the examples demonstrated.
-Once you've completed the tutorial check out the :doc:`api reference</sunpy/api/index>` for a more thorough look at the functionality available.
+Once you've completed the tutorial check out the rest of the :doc:`User Guide </sunpy/guide/index>` for a more thorough look at the functionality available.